SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 ~~~~~~~~~~~~~~~~~~

 Because classes are reference types,
-it is possible for multiple constants and variables to refer to
+it's possible for multiple constants and variables to refer to
 the same single instance of a class behind the scenes.
-(The same is not true for structures and enumerations,
+(The same isn't true for structures and enumerations,
 because they are always copied when they are assigned to a constant or variable,
 or passed to a function.)